zulip/zulip-mobile/docs/howto/windows.md

     `choco install -y jdk8`

-3. Follow the [instructions][android-studio] here to install Android Studio.
+3. Install and set up Android Studio.

-4. In Step 3 above, you saw how to add the `ANDROID_HOME` environment variable.
-Return to the Environment Variables screen.
-Scroll down in the User variables section where you added `ANDROID_HOME` until you find a variable called `Path`.

-    * Double-click on it, click New in the window that comes up and add the line below:

-        `%ANDROID_HOME%\tools;%ANDROID_HOME%\platform-tools;%ANDROID_HOME%\build-tools;`

-    * Then move to the System variables section and add the `ANDROID_HOME` environment variable you added at the end of Step 3 to System variables.

-    * Finally, scroll down in the System variables section until you find `Path`.
-Double-click on it, click New in the window that comes up and then add the lines below in separate lines.
-Be sure to replace `{User}` in the lines below with your Windows account username.

-        ```
-        C:\Users\{User}\AppData\Local\Android\Sdk\platform-tools
-        C:\Users\{User}\AppData\Local\Android\Sdk\emulator
-        ```
+   React Native provides [instructions][getting-started] for this.
+You'll need to click the tab labeled **React Native CLI Quickstart**, and select the **Windows** and **Android** options when they become available (if they're not already selected).

+   For now, just follow the four steps under **Android development environment**; we'll be installing (most of) the other requirements in other ways.
+(You may still want to leave the tab open, though; as this document will be referenced later.)

+   You can optionally use Chocolatey in step 1, in place of manually downloading and executing an installer:

+     `choco install -y AndroidStudio`

-5. Go to the Windows Store and type the name of the linux distro you would like to use with WSL.
+5. Go to the Windows Store and type the name of the Linux distro you would like to use with WSL.
 These instructions have been tested to work on Ubuntu and Debian GNU/Linux.
 When the page for your selected distro opens, click on 'Get' to install it.